bitze003/Project-3/README.md

 ## Running

-Make sure to add a `config.js` file in the `config` folder.
-Inside of that file, add this snippet:

-module.exports = {
- db_dev: 'mongodb://localhost:27017/login'
-  };

 Run 'npm install' in the console, and 'npm run start:dev' to start the server.
 Visit http://0.0.0.0:8080 to see the magic!
 ```